wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes: N/A
   - Example: N/A
 - `--tx-to-file arg`
-  - Description: Supply a file name (without extension, just the name), `PicoScenes` will save all the Tx signals to file.
-The signals will be save to a `.bbsignals` file with the specified file name.
+  - Description: Supply a file name (without extension, just the name), `PicoScenes` will save all the Tx signals to a file.
+The signals will be saved to a `.bbsignals` file with the specified file name.
   - Default: N/A
   - Value Range: N/A
   - Notes: N/A
   - Example: `tx-to-file demo`
 - `--tx-from-file arg`
-  - Description: Supply a file name (without extension, just the name), PicoScenes will replay the signal save in the `.bbsignals` file as if the signal is generated from the baseband.
+  - Description: Supply a file name (without extension, just the name), PicoScenes will replay the signal saved in the `.bbsignals` file as if the signal is generated from the baseband.
   - Default: N/A
   - Value Range: N/A
   - Notes: N/A